olewsaa/Yacht-computer/IoToB/Readme.md

 current measurements and the built in ADC for voltage measurement.

 ### Compare ESP8266 vs. ESP32
-There is a [nice page comparing] (https://makeradvisor.com/esp32-vs-esp8266)the performance and other relevant characteristics of the two.
+There is a [nice page comparing](https://makeradvisor.com/esp32-vs-esp8266)the performance and other relevant characteristics of the two.
 The ESP32 suppport floating point, but performance is limited.
 This [blog](https://blog.classycode.com/esp32-floating-point-performance-6e9f6f567a69) entry show what to expect.